The Honest Guide · Chapter 6

 Two exams, not one

-Every California credential requires two exams: a California Law and Ethics Exam, and a clinical exam.
-The clinical exam differs by credential.
+Every California credential requires two exams: a Law and Ethics Exam specific to the credential, and a clinical exam.
+Both differ by credential.
 For the LMFT it is the California Clinical Exam.
 For the LPCC it is the National Clinical Mental Health Counselor Examination (NCMHCE).
 For the LCSW it is the Association of Social Work Boards (ASWB) Clinical Exam.
 For the psychologist it is the national EPPP plus the California Psychology Laws and Ethics Examination.
 For the three Board of Behavioral Sciences credentials, the Law and Ethics Exam comes first, during your associate years, and the clinical exam comes after the board approves your licensure application.

 The background review